FAFSA application on desk

 Scholarships are a form of financial aid provided to students through various governmental agencies, nonprofit organizations, private corporations, and colleges.
 Similar to grants, scholarships do not have to be paid back.

 Start searching for scholarships early – there are thousands available.
 Some are based on financial need, while others are merit-based.
-There are also scholarships for diverse students, including those from a particular background or culture, those studying a specific field, or those who have completed extensive community service.
+There are also scholarships for students from particular backgrounds or cultures, those studying a specific field, or those who have completed extensive community service.

 There is federal student aid available to military families in the form of scholarships and grants.
 Active-duty service members, in addition to veterans or those interested in the military, should explore their options for financial aid.